 Responsibility for implementing and updating the identity theft prevention program lies with the ISO.
 The ISO will be responsible for training University staff about the program and for reviewing SARs on the detection of and response to red flags.
 The ISO is also responsible for determining which steps of prevention and mitigation are most appropriate in light of particular circumstances.

-The ISO is responsible for training university employees to detect red flags and respond appropriately.
-The ISO will work with the appropriate personnel to effectively implement the program and to regularly monitor compliance with the program requirements.
-The ISO will develop a reporting procedure for employees to report red flag incidents and will summarize his/her findings for the Vice President for Finance and Administration on a biannual basis.
+The ISO is responsible for training University employees to detect red flags and respond appropriately.
+The ISO will work with the appropriate employees to effectively implement the program and to regularly monitor compliance with the program requirements.
+The ISO will develop a reporting procedure for employees to report red flag incidents and will summarize their findings for the Vice President and Chief Financial Officer on a biannual basis.

 In the event the University engages a service provider to perform an activity in connection with one or more covered accounts, both of the following steps will be taken to ensure the service provider performs its duties in accordance with all institutional policies and procedures designed to detect, prevent and mitigate the risk of identity theft: